The Good Earth: Plot

-In the city, O-Lan and the children beg while Wang Lung pulls a rickshaw.
-Wang Lung's father begs but does not earn any money and sits looking at the city instead.
+In the city O-Lan and the children beg, while Wang Lung pulls a rickshaw.
+Wang Lung's father also begs, but because he is not successful at all, he just sits looking at the city life.
 They find themselves aliens among their more metropolitan countrymen who look different and speak in a fast accent.
-They no longer starve, due to the one-cent charitable meals of congee, but still live in abject poverty.
-Wang Lung longs to return to his land.
+They no longer starve, thanks to the one-cent charitable meals of congee, but still live in abject poverty.
+Wang longs to return to his land.
 When armies approach the city, he can only work at night hauling merchandise out of fear of being conscripted.
-One time, his son brings home stolen meat.
-Furious, Wang Lung throws the meat on the ground, not wanting his sons to grow up as thieves.
+At one point, his son brings home stolen meat.
+Furious, Wang Lung throws the meat on the ground, not wanting his sons to grow up to be thieves.
 O-Lan, however, calmly picks up the meat and cooks it.
-When a food riot erupts, Wang Lung is swept up in a mob that is looting a rich man's house and corners the man himself, who fears for his life and gives Wang Lung all his money in order to buy his safety.
+When a food riot erupts, Wang Lung is swept up in a mob that is looting a rich man's house and corners the man himself.
+Fearing for his life, the man offers Wang Lung all his money in exchange for his safety.
 O-Lan finds a cache of jewels elsewhere in the house and takes them for herself.

 Wang Lung uses this money to bring the family home, buy a new ox and farm tools, and hire servants to work the land for him.
 In time, two more children are born, a twin son and daughter.
-When he discovers the jewels that O-Lan looted, Wang Lung buys the House of Hwang's remaining land.
-He later sends his first two sons to school, also apprenticing the second one to a merchant, and retains the third one on the land.
+When he discovers the jewels that O-Lan looted, Wang Lung uses them to purchase the House of Hwang's remaining land.
+He later sends his two elder sons to school, apprentices the second son to a merchant, and retains the third on the land.

 As Wang Lung becomes more prosperous, he buys a concubine named Lotus.
 O-Lan endures the betrayal of her husband when he takes the only jewels she had asked to keep for herself, two pearls, so that he can make them into earrings to present to Lotus.
 O-Lan's health and morale deteriorate, and she eventually dies just after witnessing her first son's wedding.
 Wang Lung finally appreciates her place in his life as he mourns her death.